Judges

 Duration: 12min

-This video features experienced judicial officer, New Zealand's Deputy Chief Coroner Anna Tutton, discussing conflict of interest, judicial impartiality and judicial independence.
-A short biography can be found here.
+This video features experienced judicial officer, New Zealand's Chief Coroner Anna Tutton, discussing conflict of interest, judicial impartiality and judicial independence.

 This video provides a discussion of universal principles for judicial officers around the world and from Coroner Tutton’s experiences.
 There are likely to be different issues that arise in your country and in your own jurisdiction.
 You can watch and consider it on your own at any time, but we encourage you to watch it with your colleagues and head of bench and to consider and discuss what is covered in the video and how it relates to your own experiences.
 Discussion questions are included below.